Why did they tolerate Judas? Why, after all that had gone before, was he still there?

 “Why does Jesus keep him around?
 Why doesn’t he confront him?
 Why did Jesus make him the treasurer in the first place, and why does he keep him as treasurer even when we all know what is going on?
 Don’t we have Levi – Matthew – the expert tax collector?
 Can’t he count money?
 Don’t we have Peter, Andrew, James and John, all of whom have proven they can run a business?
 Can’t they count money?
 What is Jesus thinking?
 Why do we need Judas, anyway?”

 The Gospels politely gloss over the final unraveling of the disciples’ relationship with Judas.
 No one wants to go there.
 We skip briskly past the moment when Judas excuses himself from the group and departs, never to be found among them again.
 Looking back, it is an odd ending.
 No goodbyes, no “thank you for all your hard work”, no parting gifts or accolades.
-On a night when Jesus talks about love, we don’t want Judas as the fly in our ointment, we don’t want to think about the embarrassment of a failed relationship.
+On a night when Jesus talks about love, we don’t want Judas to spoil the occasion, we don’t want to think about the embarrassment of a failed relationship.
 Like any community, it is easier to move on, to just not talk about it.

 And yet…..
 Can we fully understand this last night together, can we fully grasp the teaching of Jesus, if we airbrush Judas out of the picture?
 I think not.